Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: The Challenge System

 \subsection{Official Baseline}

 Generally, ShuttleNet \cite{DBLP:conf/aaai/WangSCP22} is a position-aware fusion of rally progress and player styles framework consisting of Transformer-based architectures.
-ShuttleNet separates the contexts of both players to consider the overall playing habits for predicting the next strokes.
+ShuttleNet has demonstrated superior performance in predicting the next strokes compared to conventional sequential.
+This is attributed to its turn-based architecture, which separates the styles of both players in a rally and integrates them with the current rally condition.